dmccreary/graph-lms/docs/index.md

 content or use the navigation system in the left margin to explore our content.

-If you are not familiar with terms, we suggest you refer to our [glossary](./glossary.md) of terms.
+If you are not familiar with the terms, we suggest you refer to our [glossary](./glossary.md) of terms.

+## License

+Please read our [License](./license.md) to understand if this content will meet your needs.

+Please contact me on [LinkedIn](https://www.linkedin.com/in/danmccreary/) if you have any questions.